Skip to content

 Machine learning as applied to big data-based experiments, with particular focus on parameter estimation through complex modelling and simulation of data.

-Keith Butler, Queen Mary University of London, UK
+Keith Butler, University College London, UK

 Machine learning and simulation to accelerate materials design and characterisation